 - Type the command chkdsk c: /f /r /x and hit the enter key

 - Next type Y on the keyboard to schedule run check disk utility on the next start.

 - Now close everything and restart your PC

-Also, there is chances the memory error causing the issue, Run the memory diagnostic tool that detect if memory error causing blue screen error.
+Also, there is a chance the memory error causing the issue, Run the memory diagnostic tool that detects if the memory error causing blue screen error.

 Now, what if computers frequently restart with blue screen error while booting windows?
 In such situations, you need to boot from installation media to perform advanced troubleshooting.

 - Insert Windows 11 installation media and restart your Computer,